Hike in Cortina: from Carbonin to Plätzwiese

 In winter, thanks to the abundant high-altitude snowfall, the pastures of "Prato Piazza (Plätzwiese)" become a beautiful cross-country skiing trail.
 If you are a lover of this sport we recommend a visit, the track is quite easy, but the panorama is spectacular.

 If you would like to see this destination, but do not feel like committing to the hike, the "Rifugio Prato Piazza (Plätzwiese hütte)" can also be reached by car.
-It's about an hour from Cortina.
+It's about an hour's car ride from Cortina.

 Useful information